-If, after a student has participated in a class assessment, review, and reassessment, the student feels that the assessment/reassessment has been evaluated unfairly or in error, he/she should submit a digital form, provided by the Office of Academic Affairs, stating his/her reasons for the dispute.
+If, after a student has participated in a class assessment, review, and reassessment, the student feels that the assessment/reassessment has been evaluated unfairly or in error, he/she should submit a digital form, provided by the Office of the Assistant Dean for Integrated Education & Assessment, stating his/her reasons for the dispute.
 This form must be submitted before 5 P.M of the fifth (5) business day following the reassessment.

-The Office of Academic Affairs shall forward all appeals to the Student Assessment Appeals Committee.
+The Office of the Assistant Dean for Integration Education and Assessment shall forward all appeals to the Student Assessment Appeals Committee.
 Normally, the committee convenes once a month during the academic year.
 There may be meeting time exceptions based on need.
-The committee is composed of a minimum of five faculty members appointed by the Dean, and one student each from the D3 and D4 class appointed by the Dean.
+The committee is composed of a minimum of five faculty members appointed by the Dean or designee, and one student each from the D3 and D4 class appointed by the Dean or designee.
 The appointed faculty members can elect the chairman of the Committee.
 Only members of the Committee who are not personally involved with the appeal at hand will be involved in Committee deliberations concerning an appeal.